-For reference, Rockstar and Monster have 160mg and 179mg respectively.
-They also come in 16 fl.oz cans, which is the same size as a can of NOS.
-So NOS doesn’t really contain a jaw-dropping amount of caffeine unlike some energy drinks such as Bang and Reign.
+For reference, Rockstar and Monster both also have 160mg per 16 fl. oz.
+They also come in 16 fl. oz cans, the same size as a can of NOS.
+So NOS doesn’t really contain a jaw-dropping amount of caffeine, unlike some energy drinks such as Bang and Reign.

 But, no matter how high your caffeine tolerance is, make sure to limit your caffeine consumption to no more than 400mg of caffeine in a day, according to the FDA’s recommended maximum daily caffeine limit for healthy adults.

 Any more than that and you might experience some unpleasant side effects like:

 As long as you stay under the daily caffeine limit and moderate your consumption of how much NOS you have in a day, you don’t need to be too concerned with possible side effects.